2021 Local Government Election Results

 The Advisory Group included representatives from the community, environment, business, tourism, heritage and culture, who met on four occasions between April and May.

-The Advisory Group workshop information and draft EOI will be presented to the Councillor Working Group on 29 June for their consideration, feedback and endorsement as part of the broader community engagement process.
+The Advisory Group workshop information and draft EOI has been presented to the Councillor Working Group for its consideration, feedback and endorsement as part of the broader community engagement process.

 Business Case approved by Council